flowbased/flowtrace/doc/braindump.md

 ## Triggering mechanisms

-* Manual.
-Unix signal + FBP network protocol?
+* Manual, local on system.
+Unix signal
-Can also be used to implement external triggers, for instance by a service monitoring system.
+* Remote over network.
+FBP network protocol / messagequeue Can be used to trigger manually, or to implement external triggers, for instance by a service monitoring system.
 * Automatic.
 On exceptions, uncaught errors.
 * Batch.
 Set up that network execution will be dumped beforehand.
 * Data-breakpoints